 The overall health and wellness of children and youth relies on a healthy, equitable school environment.
 Due to systematic inequalities in their schools and communities, low-income young people of color are at greater risk for chronic disease, high stress and other health-related issues that impede them from growing up healthy.
 Creating healthy school environments for low-income youth of color is a crucial strategy in building an overall culture of health, addressing health disparities, and enhancing the overall well-being of our students.
 As the people most directly impacted by structural inequities, low-income young people of color must be leaders in creating these healthy schools.

-The foundation of Youth for Healthy Schools is a fellowship program connected to seven youth organizing groups that are working to address school wellness.
+The foundation of Youth for Healthy Schools is a fellowship program connected to eight youth organizing groups that are working to address school wellness.
 Each group will host a Healthy Communities Fellow who will support the groups’ local work and connect it to state and national strategies for change including community education and engagement and policy development and implementation.
-To ensure young people from across the country have a voice in the debate the initiative is also engaging an additional eight partner organizations that will take part in technical assistance and training opportunities to build the power of youth voice.
+To ensure young people from across the country have a voice in the debate the initiative is also engaging an additional six partner organizations that will take part in technical assistance and training opportunities to build the power of youth voice.

 The Healthy Communities III Initiative will support advocacy efforts of young leaders of color that prioritize a culture of health in the school environment with the following goals:

 - Develop the next generation of health justice leaders